TheRealDanilson/SinkedSea/README.md

 Then run `make` to build

 Run instructions:
-You should now have binary `build/test_antlr`.
-To use, simply run `build/test_antlr FILE` where `FILE` is any source file.
+You should now have binary `build/SinkedSea`.
+To use, simply run `build/SinkedSea FILE` where `FILE` is any source file.

-There are some example source files in `tests`.
-Currently, `test_antlr` only prints the AST tree and any syntax errors
+There are some example source files in `examples`.